 Our flight touches down in Dimapur, and the stewardess announces that the airline has lived up to its promise of landing on time yet again.
-So the three of us – Smiling Buddha, Deepak and I – are on our annual travel break, this time to see the Hornbill Festival Nagaland.
+So the three of us – Smiling Buddha, Deepak and I – are on our annual travel break to see the Hornbill Festival Nagaland.
 (If you would like to read about our past exploits, please follow these links: Bodhgaya, Varanasi, McLeodganj).

 We disembark, collect our bags from the conveyor and head to the exit, hoping to see our college mate and long-time friend Akavi Chophy (now an Executive Engineer in Nagaland) waiting for us outside.
 He didn’t disappoint – we catch sight of a chubbier Akavi (than from the college days) waving to us.
-We probably may not have recognized him had we not seen his recent pictures – It’s been 25 long years since we parted ways after our Engineering college days.
+We probably may not have recognized him had we not seen his recent pictures – It’s been 25 years since we parted ways after our Engineering college days.

 Glimpses of Nagaland

 We are soon on our way to his house in his vehicle.
 I look around to catch glimpses of life in Nagaland.
-The Bumpiness of our ride brings my focus to the roads, which, to my surprise, is unpaved.
+The Bumpiness of our ride brings my focus to the roads, which, to my surprise, are unpaved.
 I spot greenery broken in intervals by meat shops, markets and arched entrances to various communities.
 I spot red Christmas stars hung on most structures and trees.
 We plan to spend the night at Akavi’s before heading out to Kohima for the Hornbill festival Nagaland.

 Hornbill Festival Nagaland: The ride to Kohima